 How to calculate MD5 Checksum of a file

 Well, there are quite a lot of ways to do so.
-One of them is taking help of a third party File Integrity Checker tools.
+One of them is taking the help of third party File Integrity Checker tools.
 There are a lot of tools that can help you calculate the checksum of a file using MD5 algorithms.
-We’ve already covered a few tool that you can check out here.
+We’ve already covered a few tools that you can check out here.

 According to Microsoft, you can use certutil.exe to dump and display certification authority (CA) configuration information, configure Certificate Services, backup and restore CA components, and verify certificates, key pairs, and certificate chains.

 In this section, we’ve covered a step by step guide to using Certutil to calculate a checksum of any file.

 Step 1: Open a new CMD window from Start Menu.

 Step 2: Navigate to the directory wherever your file is.

 This will print the file’s checksum on the console window.
 You can use this checksum to verify the integrity of this file.

 Working with other algorithms?